rkhidesh/100-Days-Of-Code/Log.md

 ## Day 4

 ### Today's progress:
 I finished the Day 4 module.
 It covered lists and randomization.
 I've always had a hard time understanding arrays, lists and dictionaries.
 They get complex after scratching the surface.
-However, they are super important concepts in programming so I have to practice more!
+However, they are super important concepts in programming, so I have to practice more!
 ![image](https://user-images.githubusercontent.com/102761065/166982795-582c29c0-bc52-4b97-8b02-4ab834ee25dc.png)

-I added an About Me page in my Portfolio but I don't have a clear idea of how I want my website to look so it's a little hard to write code 😅
+I added an About Me page in my Portfolio, but I don't have a clear idea of how I want my website to look, so it's a little hard to write code 😅

 ### Thoughts:
 Got to practice lists more.